rails/rails/guides/source/action_text_overview.md

 ### An attachable via an API

 If your architecture does not follow the traditional Rails server side rendered pattern, then you may perhaps find yourself with a backend API (for example, using JSON) that will need a separate endpoint for uploading files.
-The endpoint will be required to create an ActiveStorage::Blob and return its attachable_sgid:
+The endpoint will be required to create an `ActiveStorage::Blob` and return its `attachable_sgid`:

 ```json
 {